Joseph Montferrand: Life

-Joseph Montferrand, dit Favre, was born in the St. Lawrence district of Montreal in 1802.
+Joseph Favre, dit Montferrand, was born in the St. Lawrence district of Montreal in 1802.
 The family men were known for their strength and powerful build.
 Joe was 6 ft 4 in tall with blue eyes and fair hair.
 Although he was mild in manner and appearance, he could more than hold his own in a street fight.
 He successfully challenged several famed boxers during his youth.
 He came to fame as a result of a challenge issued at a boxing match in the Champ de Mars, Montreal.
 Two English-speaking boxers had just fought for the championship.
 The organizers then asked if there was anyone in the crowd who wished to challenge the champion of Canada.
-The 16-year-old Montferrand stepped into the ring and, with one punch, felled the (former) champion.
+The 16-year-old Montferrand stepped into the ring and, with one punch, felled the champion.
 News of the surprising event spread quickly.

 At the age of 21, he joined the Hudson's Bay Company as a voyageur.
 In 1827, he began work as a logger on the Rivière du Nord in Lower Canada and then moved to the upper Ottawa River.
 The loggers felled trees over the winter, drove the logs down the river, and eventually arrived at Quebec City.
 Montferrand would also briefly have a stint in the United States, working for the Amoskeag Manufacturing Company in Manchester, New Hampshire.
 Montferrand spent the remainder of his working years in the lumber trade in the Outaouais.
 There was ongoing animosity between Anglophones and Francophones and frequent fights between English-, Irish-, and French-Canadian loggers.
 Montferrand's prowess with his fists and boots was legendary in avenging the wrongs to which he and his compatriots were subjected.

 Montferrand defended French-Canadian workers against gangs of Irish immigrants known as "Shiners" in the Bytown area.
 After 1840, he mainly worked the log drives as foreman and retired in 1857.
 In his later years, he had back and joint pain.
 He died in Montreal in 1864, aged 61, and was interred at the Notre Dame des Neiges Cemetery.